 If you haven’t already, get your kids doing chores.
 There’s way too much work in running a household for you to try to do it all yourself.
 By the way, don’t get discouraged if your sons don’t look around to see what needs to be done on their own.
 Just tell them what you need them to do.
 Also, they will probably need reminders and that’s alright.
 You can even add their chores to their school lists for each day and have them check off items before they get any electronics time (or whatever else they really enjoy doing.)

 What do YOU enjoy doing?
-What will put a smile back onto YOUR face?
+What will put a smile back on YOUR face?
 Would you like to paint a picture?
 Read a book for pleasure?
 Take a trip to the beach?
 Make a list in advance so that when the opportunity presents itself you won’t draw a blank.

 7 – Make Goals for Yourself